-People living with an autism spectrum disorder (ASD) often struggle in social settings.
+People living with autism spectrum disorder (ASD) often struggle in social settings.
 They have trouble interacting with others and may have difficulty sharing their interests.
-Occupational therapy for autism provides benefits by helping those with an ASD learn the skills needed to handle themselves better in social situations at home or school.
-If your child or a child of a loved one has received a diagnosis of an autism spectrum disorder, and you believe that they could benefit from occupational therapy, contact Camp Worth today.
+Fortunately, occupational therapy for autism provides benefits by helping those with ASD learn the skills needed to handle themselves better in social situations at home or school.
+If your child or a child of a loved one has received an ASD diagnosis, and you believe that they could benefit from autism spectrum disorder therapy programs, contact Camp Worth today at 855.915.2545.

 Occupational therapy for autism helps people grow and develop their personal interaction skills with the people around them.
-Therapists typically work in tandem with parents and others involved in the care and development of someone diagnosed with an ASD.
+Typically, therapists work in tandem with parents and others involved in the care and development of someone diagnosed with ASD.
 It teaches them about applying various strategies to manage learning, self-care, and engagement with others.

 How Does Occupational Therapy Help Those With Autism?